rancher/rancher-docs/docs/reference-guides/rancher-security/selinux-rpm/about-rancher-selinux.md

 :::note Requirement:

-The rancher-selinux RPM was tested with openSUSE Tumbleweed and RHEL-based distribution such as Centos/RockyLinux 7, 8 and 9.
+The `rancher-selinux` RPM was tested with openSUSE Tumbleweed and RHEL-based distributions such as Centos/RockyLinux 7, 8 and 9.

 :::